What type of guys attend NudeManFest?

 Camping sites are allocated as you arrive.
 Spaces can’t be held, so please show up at the same time if you’d like to camp together.

-There are plenty of camping spots available at the festival.
+There are plenty of camping spots available.
 Each year we keep opening up new locations to camp.
 We recommend looking at the map that will be emailed out before each event.

 Do you hire out accommodation?

 We don’t have cabins or rooms to hire out.
 We may, in the future, hire out tents, but at this stage, you will need to bring your own.
-If the event is at Charnwood, there are bunks that can be used, but you must book a bunk at the time of booking your ticket.
+Depending on where the event will be, there are bunks that can be used, but you must book a bunk at the time of booking your ticket.

 Can I sleep in my car?